imrkale/Docker---DevOps-with-Node.js-Express/README.md

 9. Now run docker image as a container use --> docker run -p [localhost_port_no,container_port_no] -d --name <give_container_name> <image_name>
 10. To list all the containers use --> docker ps -a
 11. To list all the running container use --> docker ps
 12. To start the container use --> docker start and to stop use --> docker stop
 13. To remove the container use --> docker rm <container_name> -f
-13. To create a copy of image to new image use --> docker tag <existing_image_name> <new_image_name>
+14. To create a copy of image to new image use --> docker tag <existing_image_name> <new_image_name>
-14. To push the image to the docker hub create a repository on docker platform and from your CLI type --> docker push <your-create-repo_name>
+15. To push the image to the docker hub create a repository on docker platform and from your CLI type --> docker push <your-create-repo_name>
-15. To pull the image from the docker hub use --> docker pull <your-create-repo_name>
+16. To pull the image from the docker hub use --> docker pull <your-create-repo_name>
+17. To create volume in powershell --> docker run -v ${pwd}:/app -p 3000:2000 -d --name node_container node_image1
+18. To create volume in cmd docker --> run -v %cd%:/app -p 3000:2000 -d --name node_container node_image1